yuxiangsun/RTFNet/README.md

 ```
 The results will be saved in the `./runs` folder.

 Note: Please change the smoothing factor in the Tensorboard webpage to `0.999`, otherwise, you may not find the patterns from the noisy plots.
-If you have the error `docker: Error response from daemon: could not select device driver`, please first install [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) on your computer.
+If you have the error `docker: Error response from daemon: could not select device driver`, please first install [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) on your computer!

 ## Citation